Renault Megane E-Tech review: interior, dashboard & infotainment

 Equipment, options & accessories

-However, we’d recommend upgrading to the Techno trim if you can because it gets additional Google services like built-in navigation, as well as 20-inch alloys, chrome exterior trim, adaptive LED headlights, customised driving modes, 48-colour ambient lighting, wireless smartphone charging, plus adaptive cruise control, blind-spot recognition and rear cross-traffic alert.
+However, we’d recommend at least upgrading to the Techno trim if you can because it gets additional Google services like built-in navigation, as well as 20-inch alloys, chrome exterior trim, adaptive LED headlights, customised driving modes, 48-colour ambient lighting, wireless smartphone charging, plus adaptive cruise control, blind-spot recognition and rear cross-traffic alert.
 Our pick of the lineup, however, is the Techno+ model as this also comes with a heat pump which should enable the Megane E-Tech to get much closer to its claimed range in colder temperatures.
 This will eventually replace the standard Techno and is available at no extra cost over that model.

 Infotainment, apps & sat nav